The True Meaning of Palm Sunday

 3. upon an ass, and a colt the foal of an ass

 The donkey and colt symbolize God’s people—Old Testament (ass) and New Testament (colt).
 Exodus 13:13 compares unredeemed humans to an ass, needing a lamb’s sacrifice: “…And every firstling of an ass thou shalt redeem with a lamb; and if thou wilt not redeem it, then thou shalt break his neck: and all the firstborn of man among thy children shalt thou redeem.
-Jesus, the Lamb of God, redeems all believers.
+Similarly we read in Exodus 34:20, “But the firstling of an ass thou shalt redeem with a lamb: and if thou redeem [him] not, then shalt thou break his neck.
+All the firstborn of thy sons thou shalt redeem.
+And none shall appear before me empty.”
+Jesus, Who Is The Lamb of God, redeems all believers.
 His authority over the untamed donkeys shows His mastery and authority over them.
 We should also remember how Samson, as a great “Type” of Jesus, killed a thousand me with “the jawbone of an ass”, “And he found a new jawbone of an ass, and put forth his hand, and took it, and slew a thousand men therewith...”
 Similarly, God uses the mouths of the believers to spread the Gospel to defeat His enemies.
 It is also interesting that we read in Genesis 49:8-12 of Jacob’s prophetic blessing of his son Judah with these words, “Judah, thou [art he] whom thy brethren shall praise: thy hand [shall be] in the neck of thine enemies; thy father’s children shall bow down before thee.
 Judah [is] a lion’s whelp: from the prey, my son, thou art gone up: he stooped down, he couched as a lion, and as an old lion; who shall rouse him up?
 The sceptre shall not depart from Judah, nor a lawgiver from between his feet, until Shiloh come; and unto him shall the gathering of the people be.
 Binding his foal unto the vine, and his ass’s colt unto the choice vinehe washed his garments in wine, and his clothes in the blood of grapes: His eyes shall be red with wine, and his teeth white with milk.”
 Jesus is the Lion of the tribe of Judah (descended from Judah), and Jesus is that Sceptre that does not depart from Judah.
 Jesus also tread the winepress alone and stained his garments red, and we know that in this study, there is a connection with Jesus riding on an ass’s colt as well.
 And note the consistency with what we find in Job 11:12, “For vain man would be wise, though man be born [like] a wild ass’s colt.”
 The wild ass’s colt is synonymous with mankind in the natural born, unredeemed, state.

 4. “Hosanna in the Highest”